Donald Trump Wants His Supporters To Swallow A ‘MAGA Pill’ After CNN Schools Him On His Job

 On Saturday, Donald Trump took to Twitter to complain about CNN International’s news coverage.
 The president wrote that the CNN division “is still a major source of (Fake) news, and they represent our Nation to the WORLD very poorly.”
 He also praised Fox News for being “MUCH more important in the United States than CNN,” but the home of Sean Hannity is not the news source he chose to retweet half an hour later; that honor went to the MAGAPill website.

 Trump’s retweet included a link to a list of his accomplishments on the MAGAPill website, which went offline shortly after the president tweeted about it.
 However, examples of the pro-Trump website’s work can still be seen on its Twitter account.
 One of it’s most recent tweets is a video of Pizzagate conspiracy theorist Liz Cronkin claiming that Anthony Weiner was in possession of a Hillary Clinton sex tape.
-Cronkin alleges that Huma Abedin and underage girl also appear in the video.
+Cronkin alleges that Huma Abedin and an underage girl also appear in the video.

 The MAGAPill website and its Twitter page peddle numerous other conspiracy theories, including the belief that a shadowy “deep state” wants to kill Trump.
 MAGAPill has also pushed the conspiracy theory that DNC employee Seth Rich was murdered for handing DNC emails over to Wikileaks, and it has alleged that Hillary Clinton’s campaign was responsible for the Russian ads that circulated on social media ahead of the presidential election.